 - Pet Food

 If so, you may have a serious problem.
-How do you instantly analyze your search campaign performance compared to you display campaign performance?
+How do you instantly analyze your search campaign performance compared to your display campaign performance?
 What about easily segmenting out your Canada campaigns from your USA campaigns?

 Fight against sloppy account structure and slow optimization.
 When you haven’t established a campaign naming system, you set yourself up for a labyrinth of confusion.
 This makes even the most simple tasks slow and frustrating.
 AdWords is difficult enough.
 Let’s talk about ways to structure and name your campaigns.